PawseySC/singularity-containers/_episodes/32-writable-containers.md

 - Learn how to create and mount a writable overlay filesystem
 - Learn how to make a container temporarily writable
 keypoints:
-- Use linux tool from a Ubuntu container to create a filesystem image file
+- Use linux tools from a Ubuntu container to create a filesystem image file
 - Mount a filesystem image using the flag `--overlay`
 - Make a SIF container ephemerally writable with the flag `--writable-tmpfs`
 ---